frejs/fre/README.md

 #### useEffect

-`useEffect` takes two parameters, the first is a effect callback and the second is an array, usually props
+`useEffect` takes two parameters, the first is a effect callback and the second is an array

-if the array changed, the effect callback will execute after commitWork, such as `pureComponentDidUpdate`
+if the array changed, the callback will execute after commitWork, such as `pureComponentDidUpdate`

 if the array is empty, it means execute once, such as `componentDidMount`